Charles Barthell Moran

 - Died June 14, 1949 in Horse Cave, KY USA

-Charlie Moran played in the majors in 1903 and again in 1908, appearing in 16 games at catcher, 3 at pitcher and 1 at shortstop.
+Charlie Moran played in the majors with the St. Louis Cardinals in 1903 and again in 1908, appearing in 16 games at catcher, 3 at pitcher and 1 at shortstop.
 He coached Texas A&M University from 1909-1914 and was also a National League umpire from 1918 to 1939.
+He worked over 3,000 games and was an umpire for four World Series.

 Charlie played many years in the minors and also managed at least five seasons.